Adjudication of employment rights disputes and complaints

 If you have a workplace complaint or dispute

-If you have a complaint about your employment rights, you should first speak to your employer.
-If you cannot resolve your complaint informally, you can make a formal complaint to the Workplace Relations Commission (WRC).
+If you have a workplace complaint that cannot be resolved informally, you can make a formal complaint to the Workplace Relations Commission (WRC).

 Complaints can be about redundancy, unfair dismissal, minimum notice, minimum wage, hours of work and leave.
-The WRC can adjudicate on complaints made under the employment legislation listed in Schedule 5 of the Workplace Relations Act 2015.
+The WRC can adjudicate on complaints made under the employment legislation listed in Schedule 5 of the Workplace Relations Act 2015 and certain other legislation.

 Who can make a complaint to the WRC?